dottxt-ai/outlines/docs/welcome.md

 Outlines does not use unnecessary abstractions that tend to get in your way.
 We have a laser focus on reliable text generation with LLMs, a clear roadmap to push the state of the art in this area and a commitment to clean and robust code.

+And last but not least, unlike alternatives, Outlines' structured generation introduces **no overhead** during inference.

 ## Philosophy